config_rec

 Twin

-• twin_trigger:
+• twin_trigger

-optional, defines at which iteration to eliminate “twin”, i.e. the image under reconstruction is trimmed by preserving a quadrant across x and y dimensions and zeroing the rest of the array.
+Defines at which iteration to eliminate "twin", i.e. the image under reconstruction is trimmed by preserving a quadrant across x and y dimensions and zeroing the rest of the array.

 twin_trigger = [2]

-• twin_halves = [0, 0]
+• twin_halves

-optional, and only applied when twin_trigger is configured.
-Defines which quadrant of the array is preserved in x and y dimensions, defaults to (0, 0).
+Optional, defines which quadrant of the array is preserved in x and y dimensions, defaults to (0, 0).

 Possible choices: [0, 0], [0, 1], [1, 0], [1,1]